polyphony-chat/docs/docs/Protocol Specifications/core.md

 identity key caching to impersonate an actor.
 Consider the following example which employs foreign server public identity key caching, but no home server issued identity key certificates:

-!!! example "Potential abuse scenario"
+!!! example "Potential misuse scenario"

     A malicious foreign server B can fake a message from Alice (Home server: Server A) to Bob (Home Server: Server B), by generating a new identity key pair and using it to sign the